-These lifesavers are excellent for efficient storage of drink mixes, juices and pre-prepared beverages when the bar is closed, and a boon for busy bar keeps during opening hours.
-When stored they have an airtight screw lid, and when the bartender is blasting out drinks to customers the lid is swapped for a spout, making it simple to quickly pour the contents into a glass.
+These lifesavers are excellent for efficiently storing drink mixes, juices and pre-prepared beverages when the bar is closed and a boon for busy bar keeps during opening hours.
+When stored, they have an airtight screw lid, and when the bartender blasts out drinks to customers, the lid is swapped for a spout, making it simple to quickly pour the contents into a glass.

-Simple – yet problems can and do arise if basic hygiene steps are not followed, or if staff and management are lax about their responsibilities for a thoroughly clean working bar.
+Simple – problems can and do arise if basic hygiene steps are not followed or if staff and management are lax about their responsibilities for a clean working bar.
 Any owner or supervisor worth their salt in the business should be drumming into their staff the fundamental rules and procedures for health and safety.
-As well as high standards of personal cleanliness for workers, equipment should be in top notch condition and routinely cleaned – typically after every shift when the bar is broken down for the night.
+As well as high standards of personal cleanliness for workers, equipment should be in top-notch condition and routinely cleaned – typically after every shift when the bar is broken down for the night.

 The reasoning for this?
 Imagine calling into a bar on your way home from a pretty bad day at work.
 You are desperate for a nice relaxing drink.
 The bartender prepares you one using pre-mix from a Pour-n-Store – and it tastes vile.
-This is because the staff have failed to follow basic hygiene procedures, leaving old juice or pre-mixed drinks in containers for far too long, or not cleaning the pouring spouts for weeks (or sometimes months).
+This is because the staff have failed to follow basic hygiene procedures, leaving old juice or pre-mixed drinks in containers for far too long or not cleaning the pouring spouts for weeks (or sometimes months).
 The result?
-You are an unhappy customer who is unlikely to use that bar again, and who will spread the word that hygiene is low on the establishment’s priorities.
-Whichever way you look at it this is not good for business.
+You are an unhappy customer who is unlikely to use that bar again and who will spread the word that hygiene is low on the establishment’s priorities.
+Whichever way you look at it, this is not good for business.

-Despite the manufacturers’ claims, plastic containers can become filthy if not washed regularly, with dried fruits, dirt and bacteria clinging to the insides of the polyethylene walls and lid.
-The same goes for the spouts or ‘pouring tops’ – they have two openings, one for pouring and a smaller one which serves as a vent to ensure smooth, fast flow of liquids.
+Despite the manufacturers’ claims, plastic containers can become filthy if not washed regularly, with dried fruits, dirt and bacteria clinging to the insides of the polyethene walls and lid.
+The same goes for the spouts or ‘pouring tops’ – they have two openings, one for pouring and a smaller one which serves as a vent to ensure a smooth, fast flow of liquids.
 Both can become clogged with all kinds of nasty stuff, resulting in slow pour times, rotten fruit particles slipping into peoples’ drinks, and drinks which taste pretty awful – or, worse, a customer falling ill after consuming a bacteria-filled beverage you have served.

 Making sure this never happens is straightforward.
 All containers should be labelled with their contents, date of mixing/prep, and a ‘best by’ date because even chilled juices can turn sour quite quickly – this is a requirement from the Department of Health, and bars can be punished for not keeping an accurate record of drinks preparation and storage in chillers or fridges.
 And when storing in a fridge, never leave the pouring tops on the containers – the airtight lids or screw tops provided by the manufacturer should always be in place.

 Any and all containers and pouring tops must be washed when service finishes, ideally via a dishwasher on a very hot cycle.
 Just to be sure, inspect the equipment when it comes out of the machine to check there are no pieces of fruit or juice clinging on stubbornly.
 If there are, back they go through the machine again.
-And staff should try to find the time during an evening to hand-wash and soak the pouring tops when they are not in use, or if the shift is too busy then the tops should be left in a sink full of hot water and bleach overnight and checked for dirt the following day – before they are used for any drinks pouring.
+And staff should try to find the time during the evening to hand-wash and soak the pouring tops when they are not in use, or if the shift is too busy, then the tops should be left in a sink full of hot water and bleach overnight and checked for dirt the following day – before they are used for any drinks pouring.

 Remember: cleanliness costs nothing, but poor hygiene can cost your business a lot.